-9.1.5 Paging Predicate
+9.1.4 Filtering with Paging Predicates

 Hazelcast provides paging for defined predicates.
 With its PagingPredicate class, you can get a collection of keys, values, or entries page by page by filtering them with predicates and giving the size of the pages.
 Also, you can sort the entries by specifying comparators.